Inside the mind of Michael Terzian – by Nick Tolentino

 3. I know that you are a major advocate for the preservation of vinyl.
 Have you now embraced the mp3 console era?

 I have accepted it, although I haven’t embraced it.
-I think that any nightclub that considers itself to be cutting edge, should have 2 turntables (if not 3), and 2 cdj’s (if not 3, as well).
+I think that any nightclub that considers itself to be cutting edge, should have 2 turntables (if not 3).
 There are some clubs with 2 or 3 turntables just sitting there gathering dust, while the majority of their resident or guest DJ’s just use them as coasters for their drinks or to rest their laptops on them.
 An absolute damned shame.
 I think that laptops and CD’s are great for traveling deejays, making for easier and hassle-free transit.
-However, there is no excuse for local DJ’s to be playing mp3 or CD’s in their hometown, unless of course the club does not have turntables, or if the song does not exist on vinyl.
+However, there is no excuse for local jocks to be playing mp3 or CDs in their hometown, unless of course the club does not have turntables, or if the song does not exist on vinyl.

 4. What’s your mixer of choice and why?

 I stand by my Allen & Heath Xone 62 with vertical sliders.
-I’m not a fan of the knob.
 Fred Everything convinced me about the A&H 62’s reliability and durability, telling me that A&H used to produce machinery for the English army, or something like that, and that if I wanted to, I could throw it down a flight of stairs and it would still keep on ticking!
 Mine hasn’t fallen yet.

 5. Describe to us how Salvation From Sin radio started

 Well, i’ve been doing radio for many years, stemming from my almost 10-year stint at Utopia’s Paradise.
-So, the transition towards doing a solo show was very easy, inviting and even exciting, as I could now customize a show to fit my personal needs and desires.
-I wanted to do a show that would not only help, but belong, to our local, and hopefully even global, House Music community.
-My first show was in February of 2010, and we haven’t stopped since.
+So, the transition towards doing a solo show was very easy and exciting, as I could now mould a show to my specific liking.
+I wanted to do a show that would not only help, but belong to our local (and hopefully even global) House Music community.
+My first show was in February of 2010.
 In the spring of 2011, we celebrated our 1-year anniversary with a superb Sunday evening tea party at Club UN in Montreal, with honorable guests from NYC, Jephte Guillaume & Victor Simonelli.
-We also recently celebrated SFS’s 100th edition, which was a 7-hour extravaganza, which ran from midnight to 7am straight, even featuring a LIVE impromptu performance by vocalist Wayne Tennant who was just chilling with me and some friends in the studio.
+We also celebrated SFS’s 100th edition, which was a 7-hour extravaganza, which ran from midnight to 7am straight, even featuring a LIVE impromptu performance by vocalist Wayne Tennant who was just chilling with me and some friends in the studio.

 6. How much of an impact does your show have on the community?

 In terms of impact, it’s difficult to say.
 But, I hope i’m making some kind of a difference for our immediate community, but moreso, the global House Music community, because God knows i’m trying hard.
-With the grace of social networking outlets, I have been able to connect with people on a worldwide basis and have fans from all-over, since CJLO also streams LIVE on the net.
+With the grace of social networking outlets, I have been able to connect with people on a worldwide basis and have fans from all-over.
 I’ve also been able to set-up LIVE telephone interviews with a plethora of artists and DJ’s, as well as featuring musical showcases on artists who I admire and follow.
-Most notably, I have interviewed and featured the likes of Joe Claussell, Larry Heard, Ron Trent, Juan Atkins, Byron Stingily, 95 North, Zepherin Saint, Slam Mode, Jenifa Mayanja, Antonio Ocasio, Arnold Jarvis, Jay Denes aka Blue Six (of Naked Music NYC), Pirahnahead, Gene King, Slow To Speak (Francis Englehardt & Paul Nickerson), Aybee, Anthony Nicholson, Glenn Underground, Shaheer Williams, Chris Brann of Ananda Project, Chris Gray (of Deep4Life), Christopher ‘Gate-AH’ McCray, Foremost Poets (aka Johnny Dangerous), singer Wiltrud Weber of Tet Kale Records, Paul Scott of BOP, Plusgroove, Eddie Perez of Smack Music/Mentalinstrum, and Vil-N-X (Nathaniel X and Mr. Vil).
+Most notably, I have interviewed and featured the likes of Joe Claussell, Larry Heard, Ron Trent, Juan Atkins, Byron Stingily, 95 North, Zepherin Saint, Slam Mode, Jenifa Mayanja, Antonio Ocasio, Arnold Jarvis, Jay Denes aka Blue Six (of Naked Music NYC), Pirahnahead, Gene King, Slow To Speak (Francis Englehardt & Paul Nickerson), Aybee, Anthony Nicholson, Glenn Underground, Shaheer Williams, Chris Brann of Ananda Project, Chris Gray (of Deep4Life), Christopher ‘Gate-AH’ McCray, Foremost Poets (aka Johnny Dangerous), singer Wiltrud Weber of Tet Kale Records, Paul Scott of BOP, Plusgroove, Eddie Perez of Smack Music/Mentalinstrum, and Vil-N-X (aka Nathaniel X and Mr. Vil).

 I have also featured local acts such as the legendary Robert Ouimet, Miguel Graca, The RawSoul, DJ Scott C, Christian Pronovost, Jojoflores, Bacanito, IndySoul, recording artist Wayne Tennant, Mike Perras, Stephane Belfort, Don Barbarino, A-Soul, Pat Boogie, Lil’ Dave, Lexis, Mat Ste-Marie, Phil Lefebvre, DJ Moka, Thomas Galetti, DJ11even, JaBig, as well as a couple of unique shows featuring local House Music promoters Man Claudy and Mike Steven, where I not only interviewed them, but also played an all-vinyl set of all of their favourite songs over the years.